armbian/configurator/docs/PACKAGING.md

 the packager :

 * `BUILD.sh`
-   This script must be executed by the packaging script, at the root folder of the current module, in order to build the module.
+   If present, script is executed by the packager, from the root folder of the current module, in order to buildthe module and populate the `armbian` folder.
+   Its content will be concatenated with all the other specific `BUILD.sh` found.

 * `DEPS.build`
    Set of dependencies required to execute `BUILD.sh` correctly.

+* `DEPS_${distribution}.build`
+   Distribution specific set of dependencies, required to execute `BUILD.sh` correctly.

 * `DESC*`
    The short description of the module and its translations.